jini-zh/libepa/README.md

 supply their own integration routines.

 The documentation is available as [doc/libepa.html](https://jini-zh.org/libepa/libepa.html).
-The main formulas are also collected in [doc/notes.pdf][notes].
-An overview of the theory of EPA and UPC can be found in papers [[1,2]](#references). libepa is based on the code developed to perform calculations in these papers.
-Sample code that calculates some of the plots published in [2] can be found in the `examples/` directory (actual values can be slightly different because libepa uses more recent values of physical constants, in particular the proton charge radius).
+An overview of the theory of EPA and UPC can be found in papers[[1-3]](#references).
+Paper [3] in particular is devoted to the libepa approach and discusses the examples that can be found in the `examples` directory.
+Cite paper [3] if you want to make a reference to libepa.

 A Python API is available.